As traditional energy stocks continue to flounder, renewable energy stocks have picked up the slack. And these four look exceptional.

 NextEra is huge, with $19 billion in revenues.
 Its Florida Power & Light division serves more than 5 million customers while its Gulf Power division serves roughly half a million.
 But what’s more important for my thesis is its NextEra Energy division, which is the world’s largest generator of renewable energy from wind and sun as well as a world leader in battery storage—and which serves customers in New Hampshire, Iowa and Wisconsin as well as Florida.
 Analysts are looking for EPS to grow 9% this year to $9.15 per share and 9% again next year to $9.94 per share.
 As for the stock, it looks great, trending steadily higher year after year.
-Most recently it built a base centered on 280 through August and September but the first week of October saw the start of a renewed advance!
+Most recently it built a base centered on 70 through August and September but the first week of October saw the start of a renewed advance, pushing NEE up to the 75 range.
 Last but not least, the stock pays a fat 1.9% dividend.
 Risk-averse investors seeking income can buy here.

 Renewable Energy Stock #2: SolarEdge Technologies (SEDG)

 Based in Israel, SolarEdge makes and sells solar inverters and power optimizers that are extremely efficient at converting DC electricity produced by solar panels into AC electricity that can power homes and business; these components are so superior to all other solutions that they’ve been installed in solar systems in 133 countries!
 2019 saw revenues of $1.43 billion, up 52% from the year before, and 2020 is expected to yield $1.57 billion, up 10%—so growth patterns are not smooth here.
 But the future is bright, as solar power becomes increasingly affordable all over the globe.
-As for the stock, it’s red-hot, up almost every day over the past two weeks.
-Aggressive investors could buy here, while more prudent investors should wait for a lower-risk entry point.
+As for the stock, it’s red-hot, up a whopping 65% in late September and early October, though the stock has pulled back sharply in the last week.
+This could be an ideal lower-risk entry point.

 Renewable Energy Stock #3: Enphase Energy (ENPH)

 California-based Enphase is also in the solar inverter business, and while Enphase is roughly only half the size of SolarEdge, it’s growing faster; 2019 revenues were $620 million, up 94% from the year before, while 2020 should see $900 million, up 45%.
 Enphase has more than 300 patents, has shipped more than 28 million inverters, and has operations in 20 countries.
-As for the stock, it’s also strong like SEDG, with the same big surge over the past two weeks, so my advice on buying is the same.
+As for the stock, it’s also strong like SEDG, with the same big surge in late September/October, followed by a nearly identical pullback in the last week, so my advice on buying is the same.